ehmicky/keep-func-props/README.md

 const betterWrapper = keepFuncProps(functionWrapper)
 ```

-The function wrapper must:
+The function wrapper:

-- take a function as first argument
+- must take a function as first argument
-- take additional arguments (e.g. an options object)
+- can take additional arguments (e.g. an options object)
-- return a new function
+- must return a new function

-Each of those requirements is optional.

 # Related projects